- Location: Montana

 Commercial Driver Education in MontanaGet Free Commercial Auto Insurance Quotes from Multiple Providers

 Enter Your Zip Code:

 If you're eager to start studying, you can download a PDF version of the Montana Commercial Driver License Manual.
-The manual offers more than 200 pages of meticulously detailed information on everything you need to know about operating a truck in and outside of Montana.
+The manual offers meticulously detailed information on everything you need to know about operating a truck in and outside of Montana.
 Its bulk looks initially daunting, but given the fact that Montana's CDL tests have a head-shaking reputation for being comprehensive, this manual is indispensable.

 Montana does not require any specific number of behind-the-wheel hours per se.
 All that matters is that you can pass the CDL tests.
 You can arrange to take the tests either through a driver exam station or a state-approved, third-party, trucking school as allowed in the Commercial Motor Vehicle Safety Act of 1986.
 Keep in mind that not every driver exam station has the capabilities to administer CDL testing.

 For questions contact Montana's Motor Vehicle Division at (406) 444-3933 or e-mail email@example.com.